LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/managing-a-contact-center-that-messages.md

 While AI and automation enable this transformation to happen at scale, everything from agent best practices, staffing, queuing, routing and KPIs needs to be tailored to messaging operations in order for brands to continue to run their contact centers with efficiency.
 To accomplish this shift, LivePerson offers a comprehensive, end-to-end conversational platform that gives brands the tools they need to transform into a conversational business.

-<iframe src="https://player.vimeo.com/video/302277356" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/302277356" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## How messaging benefits a contact center